 We access specialist advice through liaison with our Educational Psychologist and other Local Authority services.
 We also liaise closely with the Child and Adolescent Mental Health team.

 Our school is fully accessible.
-We have separate dedicated disabled showering and toileting facilities and changing facilities for children who require adult support.
+We have separate, dedicated disabled showering and toileting facilities and changing facilities for children who require adult support.
+There are two lifts.
 Where additional specialist equipment is needed and recommended, we liaise with the Local Authority who provide this.
+The Local Authority will then work with their own specialist support services and our building operators to agree and implement adaptations where necessary and possible.
+Our current Accessibility Plan can be found on the policy area of the website.

 All parents are fully involved in the writing of profiles and IEPs and are invited to attend all meetings relating to meeting a child’s needs.
 Your views are incorporated in all statement/EHCP reviews.
 The views of all young people are sought prior to or as part of the annual review process.
 Students are welcome and invited to take part in meetings where appropriate.